 So HOW do you determine what to focus on?

-Understand That Goals Setting Should Be Part Of A Larger Strategic Planning Process
+Understand That Small Business Goal Setting Should Be Part Of A Larger Strategic Planning Process

 Setting goals without looking at the long-term vision of the business can lead to setting the wrong goals or having goals which are too short term focused.